-How can we explain the variations in the aggregate homicide rates in the four states and in Brazil, when they reflect a phenomenon that displays a markedly consistent victim profile?
-We answer this question based on the construction of an analytical framework consisting of: 1) a set of theoretical assumptions; 2) the proposition of quali-quantitative research methods; and 3) a specific categorisation of homicide cases, detailed in our final considerations.
+How can we explain the variations in the aggregate homicide rates in these four states and across Brazil, when they reflect a phenomenon that displays a markedly consistent victim profile?
+We answer this question based on the construction of an analytical framework consisting of: 1) a set of theoretical assumptions; 2) proposing quali-quantitative research methods; and 3) a specific categorisation of homicide cases, detailed in our final considerations.
 Through this framework, we turn in particular to the causal understanding of the strong variation in homicide rates in Brazil over the last two decades.
 We are not interested, therefore, in explaining the (stable or dynamic, higher or lower) levels of existing rates in each location.
 These levels respond to the patterns of local conflict in each region, including structural dimensions of social and urban conflict.
 Our focus in this text is on explaining the cyclical variations in these rates.

-Our framework of analysis has been inductively and collectively constructed from the systematic comparison of ethnographic experiences of the authors in the factional universe of four state capital cities: São Paulo, Porto Alegre, São Luís and Maceió.
-In this framework, we propose two relatively simple procedures: 1) the qualitative and synoptic reconstitution of the always unique history of local factional conflicts, and 2) the breakdown of quantitative historical series of homicides, in the particular space and according to the different socio-demographic profiles of the victims.
-We then articulate the two chronologies by examining whether there is any overlap between the dynamics of local factional violence and the marked circumstantial trends of rising or falling aggregate homicide rates.
-In the cases studied this overlap is evident.
+Our framework of analysis has been inductively and collectively constructed from the systematic comparison of ethnographic experiences of the authors in the universe of criminal groups of four state capital cities: Porto Alegre, São Luís, Maceió, and São Paulo.
+In this framework, we propose two relatively simple procedures: 1) the qualitative and synoptic reconstitution of the always unique history of conflicts between factions at the local level, and 2) the breakdown of quantitative historical series of homicides, in the particular space and according to the different socio-demographic profiles of the victims.
+We then articulate the two chronologies by examining whether there is any overlap between the dynamics of local criminal violence and the marked conjunctures of rising or falling aggregate homicide rates.
+In the cases studied, we find this this overlap to be evident.

 Literature review

 The debate regarding homicides in Brazil has brought important new considerations to the literature.
 It has already been found that in practically all contexts where there has been a significant rise in homicide rates (such as Rio de Janeiro in the 1980s, São Paulo in the 1990s and the states of the Northeast in the last decade) there were highly profitable illegal markets being established and disputed by armed groups (MANSO and GODOY, 2014; RATTON and DAUDELIN, 2018; MANSO and DIAS, 2018; FELTRAN, 2018, 2019; KAHN, 2021; RODRIGUES, 2019a, 2020a).
 Recent quali-quantitative studies into homicide and urban territories show that homicides are not concentrated in the most precarious areas of cities, but rather on the borders between marginalised neighbourhoods and affluent areas (CORDEIRO, 2022, in press; FELTRAN, 2022), as well as in rural territories with historical conflicts or in expanding extractive economic zones (RODRIGUES, 2017; RODRIGUES et al., 2022).
-Much lower rates are found in less vulnerable regions (TAVARES et al., 2016), even when these regions have the same illegal markets in operation, as in the case of drugs trafficking among middle-class and elite groups (GRILLO, 2008).
+Much lower rates are found in less vulnerable regions (TAVARES et al., 2016), even when these regions have the same illegal markets in operation, as well as in the case of drug trafficking among middle-class and elite groups (GRILLO, 2008).